Soft charges from the geometry of field space

 The strategy we follow proceeds in two steps.
-First, we exploit the fiducial fibre bundle structure and the kinematic supermetric on the configuration space of the YM theory to construct geometrically a gauge-invariant quasi-local symplecitc potential.
+First, we exploit the fiducial fibre bundle structure and the kinematic supermetric on the configuration space of the YM theory to geometrically construct a gauge-invariant quasi-local symplectic potential.
 Through this gauge-invariant symplectic potential, we can successfully parse physical symmetries from gauge transformations, and devise a gauge-invariant Noether procedure which assigns nonvanishing charges to the former only.

-On (portions of) the finite-time Cauchy surfaces, our gauge-invariant symplectic form carries only the quasi-local generalization of the radiative mode, and leaves aside the constrained Coloumbic components of the gauge field which are fully determined by the Gauss constraint.
-Only a finite number of gauge-invariant global symmetries and charges is nonvanishing.
-However, far into the future, close to future null infinity, our construction unveils a symmetry enhancement whose associated leading order charges coincide with the leading order (electric) soft charges.
-At asymptotic null infinity, two circumstances are fundamental: the induced metric on the hypersurface becomes (conformally) null and the gauge field is assumed to admit an expansion in inverse powers of the radial coordinate\footnote{This assumption might interfere with the gauge-fixing: e.g. to fix radial gauge $A_r=0$, and thus $A_r^{(1)}=0$, a $\ln(r)$-gauge transformation is needed which undermines the expansion itself. }.
-The latter circumstance, related to the peeling property, is a foundational component of the asymptotic-infinity formulation of isolated systems (see e.g. \cite{PenroseBook}).
-No gauge-fixing, or restriction on the gauge parameters, apart from their asymptotic expansion, is ever required.
-The origin of the new soft charges is not, as it is sometimes suggested (e.g. \cite[Sect.1]{Hopfmuller}), to be found in the generic breaking of gauge symmetry at the boundary of the Cauchy surface.
-On the contrary, ensuring manifest gauge-invariance both in the bulk and at the boundary is a cornerstone of the present approach.
+On (portions of) the finite-time Cauchy surfaces, our gauge-invariant symplectic form carries only the quasi-local generalization of the gluons' radiative modes, and leaves aside the constrained Coloumbic components of the gauge field which are fully determined by the Gauss constraint.
+Only a finite number of gauge-invariant global symmetries and charges is nonvanishing; they arise in the presence of a nontrivial stabilizer (aka reducibility parameter) of the background field configuration.

+Far into the future, close to future null infinity, application of our techniques unveils a symmetry enhancement whose associated leading order charges coincide with the leading order (electric and magnetic) soft charges.
+At asymptotic null infinity, two circumstances are fundamental: the induced metric on the hypersurface becomes (conformally) null and the gauge field is assumed to admit an expansion in inverse powers of the radial coordinate.\footnote{Note that this assumption might clash with certain gauge-fixings: e.g. to fix radial gauge $A_r=0$, and thus $A_r^{(1)}=0$, a $\ln(r)$-gauge transformation is needed which undermines the expansion itself. } The latter circumstance, related to the peeling property, is a foundational component of the asymptotic-infinity formulation of isolated systems (see e.g. \cite{PenroseBook}).